tristanbrown/development/workflows/ai_assisted_coding.md

 - In single-shot generation of 4 attempts, the different attempts don't learn from each other.
 - Not as much refinement control as Method #1
 - Messy to compare different attempt versions
-- No control over model usage?
+- No control over model choice?
 - Slower than local

 #### Use-Cases
 - Implementing major features or refactors
-- Need to find effective ways to diff
+- Need to find faster, more effective ways to diff and review the attempt versions
 - Use ChatGPT to help compare attempt versions?
+- Not sure yet of the effectiveness or code quality